broadinstitute/ml4h/model_zoo/ECG2AF/README.md

 ecg = np.random.random((1, 5000, 12))
 prediction = model(ecg)
 ```
+If above does not work you may need to use an absolute path in `load_model`.

 The model has 4 output heads: the survival curve prediction for incident atrial fibrillation, the classification of atrial fibrillation at the time of ECG, sex, and age regression.
 Those outputs can be accessed with:
 ```python
 for name, pred in zip(model.output_names, prediction):